hafizpatwary/flask-diet-app/README.md

 The initial plan for the ERD consisted in meeting the requirements set by the project brief, the application should have contained at least two tables with a relationship between them.
-  As shown above the diet table has a one to many relationship with food table, meaning that diets can have multiple foods but not the other way round.
+  As shown above the diet table has a one to many relationship with food table;
+  meaning that diets can have multiple foods but not the other way round.

 However, it is likely that different meals will be part of many diets.
-Hence, the delivered solution includes of a secondary table that facilitate a many to many realtionship between food and diet.
+Hence, the delivered solution includes a secondary table that facilitate a many to many realtionship between food and diet.

 #### Delivered solution
 ![Final ERD](/Documentation/ERD_Final.png)

-In the final ERD as well as food and diet tables, a user table was added.
+In the final ERD as well as food and diet tables, a user table has been added.
 After completing the initial ERD tables, it made sense that different food can belong to different diets.
-A user table was also added so that a diet plan can only be modified or deleted by the owner of diet only.
+The user table was added so that a diet plan can only be modified or deleted by the owner of diet only.
-The agile methodology enabled the addition of this features, i.e. once the minimum viable product was met, I was able improve the functionalties.
+The agile methodology enabled the addition of this features, i.e. once the minimum viable product was met (two relational tables), I was able improve the functionalties.

 <a name="user_sotry"></a>
 ## Project planning and user stories
 For the prject tracking a tool called Trello has been used.
 Trello is a free and easy to use platform, that allow to create Kanban boards.
-For this project a kanban board was created, to build featues using user stories.
+For this project a kanban board was created, to keep track features as well as user stories.

 <img src="/Documentation/trello.png" alt="Use case" width="100%" height="100%" border="5"/>